pfelipm/dibujos-como-botones/README.md

 ![Alternar botones con dibujos en hdc](https://user-images.githubusercontent.com/12829262/101817820-3f7d4300-3b23-11eb-88a2-01a76ac3aae8.gif)

 This alternate approach hides drawings (buttons) accordingly by moving them beyond the boundaries of the current sheet.
-To accomplish that, **negative offsets** are applied to them using method [setPosition()](https://developers.google.com/apps-script/reference/spreadsheet/drawing#setPosition(Integer,Integer,Integer,Integer)) of class `Drawing`. **This does not require any kind of trick to update the presentation**, apparently not even the use of `SpreadsheetApp.flush()`.
+To accomplish that, **negative offsets** are applied to them using method [setPosition()](https://developers.google.com/apps-script/reference/spreadsheet/drawing#setPosition(Integer,Integer,Integer,Integer)) of class `Drawing`. **This does not require any kind of trick to update the presentation**, apparently not even the use of `SpreadsheetApp.flush()`, unless several updates are required during a single run of the control function.

 ```javascript
  // Toggle button state by moving appropiate drawing beyond sheet bounds